Marriage in modern China: Cui Hun

-Cui Hun (催婚) is a common phenomenon in China that parents and relatives pressure unmarried people and urge them to get married before they're 30, particularly females.
-In China, most parents hope their children can get married at an earlier age, around 30 years old or earlier.
+Cui Hun (催婚) is a common phenomenon in China that parents and relatives pressure unmarried people to marry before they're 30, particularly females.
+In China, most parents hope their children can marry at an earlier age, around 30 years old or earlier.
 Usually, parents will introduce them to potential people to date when parents feel anxiety and worry about their children's unmarried status.
 One of the most popular ways is by asking their relatives and friends to find a proper marriage partner.
-Also, they will go to Matchmaking Corne and post marriage-seeking ads.
+Also, they will go to matchmaking corners and post marriage-seeking ads.
 The phenomenon connects to the ideology that females' marriage and relationship status undermine their success.
-Caring for the Next Generation Working Committee, a Communist Party-affiliated organization established by the State Council, surveyed in 2016 that 86% of people whose ages range from 25 to 35 experienced the pressure of getting married from their parents.
-Although the phenomenon of parental authority has weakened in recent years, many young people are still unable to defy their parents' wishes openly.
+Caring for the Next Generation Working Committee, a Communist Party-affiliated organization established by the State Council, surveyed in 2016 that 86% of people whose ages range from 25 to 35 were pressured by their parents to marry.

-There is an unavoidable value gap between two generations when it comes to who and when they marry.
-Firstly, many older generations consider the ideal age to get married to be 23 for women and 25 for men.
+There is a difference of values between two generations when it comes to whom and when they marry.
+Firstly, many older generations consider the ideal age to marry to be 23 for women and 25 for men.
 In particular, females are expected to marry before their late twenties, or they would be titled "Sheng Nu", in other words, "leftover women."
 However, as many young women pursue education and career, the average age of first marriage is delayed.
 For example, in 2005, people's average age of the first marriage is 24.37 for women and 26.68 for men in Shanghai.
 However, it becomes 28.14 for women and 30.11 for men in 2014.
-Therefore, parents get more agitated when young people pursue their education and career in their twenties without a partner in their late twenties.
-Secondly, members of the older generation consider marriage a necessary safeguard in sudden sickness or unexpected unemployment.
-In some respects, it conflicts with the younger generation, who value freedom and independence.
-Therefore, Cui Hun is a common phenomenon in China that many young people should deal with.
-However, parents urge their children to get married is not a completely outdated behaviour.
-When parents are getting old, they expect to rely on their children financially and mentally.
-They worry that unmarried children will not have a family support network as the relationship network plays a significant role in China.
+According to a 2021 report by the Communist Youth League, 44% of urban young women have no intention to marry.